 Maratona de Programação da SBC Brazil

-The end of input is indicated by a line containing a single zero.
+The last test case is followed by a line containing a single number zero.

 |Input Sample||Output Sample|